adam-stokes/ogc/docs/index.md

 GOOGLE_DATACENTER="us-central1-a"
 ```

-## Create a provision specification
+## Define Provisioning

 Once setup is complete, a provision specification is needed.
-This defines ssh keys and one or more layouts to be provisioned.
+This defines `ssh-keys` and one or more `layouts` to be provisioned.

 Create a file `ogc.yml` and place in the top level directory where `ogc` is run:

 ```yaml
 name: ci